32blit/32blit-sdk/docs/Linux.md

  - SDL2 + SDL2_image + SDL2_net

 For 32Blit device builds:
- - Arm Embedded GCC (`gcc-arm-none-eabi`, versions 8.x-12.x should work)
+ - Arm Embedded GCC (`gcc-arm-none-eabi`, versions 8.x-14.x should work)

-New enough versions of these exist in at least Debian "buster" and Ubuntu 20.04.
+New enough versions of these exist in at least Debian "bullseye" and Ubuntu 20.04.

 Install them with apt like so: